eddietal2/GiveLyrics-Project/README.md

 # GL

-//
-This project was a total failure.
-My very first attempt at building something with Angular.
-The project was more a failure for reasons like collaboration / personal on team for this particular startup,
-//
-/
-/
-/
-/
-/
-/
+This project was a dud.
+On the bright side, this was my intro to Angular, which at the time was Angular 2.